NextronSystems/thor-manual/usage/special-scan-modes.rst

 .. note::

-    This feature requires a `forensic lab license <https://www.nextron-systems.com/2020/11/11/thor-forensic-lab-license-features/>`__ or `Thunderstorm license <https://www.nextron-systems.com/thor/license-packs/>`__ which are meant to be used in forensic labs.
+    This feature requires a `Forensic Lab license <https://www.nextron-systems.com/2020/11/11/thor-forensic-lab-license-features/>`__ or `Thunderstorm license <https://www.nextron-systems.com/thor-thunderstorm/>`__, both are meant to be used in forensic labs.

 Drop Zone Mode Output
 ^^^^^^^^^^^^^^^^^^^^^